Ev-Kirche-im-Rheinland/guideline-dealing_vulnerabilities/README.md

 - system owners are accountable for making sure all software under their jurisdiction is kept up-to-date and patched regularly.
 - the IT department is responsible for ensuring that all relevant software is kept up-to-date and patched on a regular basis.

-# software Updates and patching:
+# software updates and patching:
 - all IT systems, whether owned by EKiR or managed by third-party vendors, must have proper licensing, vendor support, and updated and patched operating systems and application software.
 - before using an IT system, third-party vendors must provide evidence of current patching.
 - patches must be thoroughly reviewed before full implementation, as changes may cause unexpected issues.